 Following the Stokesbury Centre, monthly meetings were held for a short period at St Aidan’s Church Hall in Little Chalfont before we moved to Cedar Barn in Hazlemere for 15 years, from where we reluctantly moved, in July this year to provide more room to socialise and more car parking space.
 We now meet at the Amersham Free Church on the 2nd Wednesday of most months.

-Over the years we have introduced new activities, so in addition to Conductive Education, we now offer 2 walking groups, singing, dance, hydrotherapy, Mah Jong and the new PD Power physiotherapy for the newly diagnosed.
+Over the years we have introduced new activities, so in addition to Conductive Education, we now offer 2 walking groups, singing, dance, hydrotherapy and the new PD Power physiotherapy for the newly diagnosed.

 Liz Scott and Anita Browne

 The branch was instrumental in the appointments of our Parkinson’s Specialist Nurse, Liz Scott, and our local adviser, Anita Browne.